Looking Under the Hood at Vanguard Charitable

 It’s arguably the best donor-advised fund affiliated with an asset-management firm for donors who plan to maintain higher account balances.

-As I covered in a recent article, donor-advised funds have several advantages.
+As I covered in a previous article, donor-advised funds have several advantages.
 Donor-advised funds are public charities that qualify as section 501(c)(3) organizations.
 That means donors can benefit from an immediate tax deduction when they contribute cash or other assets to the fund.
-Although contributions are irrevocable (meaning you can't withdraw donations if you change your mind or need extra cash), the donor retains an advisory role and can recommend how to invest the assets and how much to contribute to various charities over time.
+Although contributions are irrevocable (meaning you can’t withdraw donations if you change your mind or need extra cash), the donor retains an advisory role and can recommend how to invest the assets and how much to contribute to various charities over time.

-In this article, I'll dig into how Vanguard Charitable Endowment Program stacks up in terms of its underlying investment options, as well as the administrative fees and account minimums.
+In this article, I’ll dig into how the Vanguard Charitable Endowment Program stacks up in terms of its underlying investment options, as well as the administrative fees and account minimums.

 Vanguard’s donor-advised fund caters to a more elite group of charitable donors than its peers.
-While Fidelity Investments Charitable Gift Fund and Schwab Charitable Fund don’t currently require a minimum dollar amount to set up a new account or make additional contributions, Vanguard requires a $25,000 minimum for new accounts and $5,000 for additional investments.
+While Fidelity Charitable Gift Fund and Schwab Charitable Fund don’t currently require a minimum dollar amount to set up a new account or make additional contributions, Vanguard requires a $25,000 minimum for new accounts and $5,000 for additional investments.
 Donors are also required to maintain a $25,000 account balance; accounts open for more than six months that drop below that value are subject to a $250 account maintenance fee.
 Vanguard Charitable officials believe these higher minimums lead to more committed donors who can make a greater charitable impact with their donations over time.